-8.3.4.
-External Review
+8.2.5.
+External review

-If the complainant is not satisfied with Council's final response, they can contact the Victorian Ombudsman's Office and/or other external agencies to request an independent review or make a complaint.
+If you are not satisfied with Council's final response to your complaint, you can contact the Victorian Ombudsman's Office and/or other external agencies to request an independent review or make a complaint.

-Contact information for a variety of relevant regulatory bodies is included at Appendix 1.
+There are several regulatory bodies that can deal with different complaints about us.
+Contact information for a variety of relevant regulatory bodies is included in Appendix 3.